julian-kreis/maude-data-extractor/README.md

 ## Use

-Run the main script to fetch, process, and export MAUDE events:
+Run the retrieve script to fetch, process, and export MAUDE events:

 ```
-python main.py
+python retrieve.py
 ```